Skip to main content

 AspectMOTS-cRetatrutide

 AdministrationSubcutaneous injection.
-Often combined with exercise protocols as it enhances exercise capacity and metabolic adaptation.Subcutaneous injection once weekly.
-Currently only available through clinical trials - not yet FDA approved.
+Often combined with exercise protocols as it enhances exercise capacity and metabolic adaptation.Subcutaneous injection, once weekly.
+Phase 3 trials use pre-filled single-dose pens.
+Not yet commercially available — estimated FDA approval ~2027-2028.

 Best For